Explosion at Russian missile test site kills 2 people | DW | 08.08.2019

 The deadly explosion is the second within a week at a Russian military site.
 There are conflicting reports about a short-term spike in radiation around the base.

-Russia's Defense Ministry said two people died and six others were injured in an explosion at a military base used to test missiles in the far north of the country.
+Russia's Defense Ministry said two people died and four others were injured in an explosion at a military base used to test missiles in the far north of the country.

-The explosion occurred during a test of a liquid-propellant jet engine in the northwestern Arkhangelsk region.
+The explosion occurred during a test of a liquid-propellant jet engine in the small town of Nyonoksa in the northwestern Arkhangelsk region.
+The site is used to test intercontinental ballistic missiles that are used on nuclear submarines.

 Read more: Russia and the US nuke 32-year-old INF treaty